f00b4r0/simple_pushota/README.md

 Upon success `pushota()` will return `ESP_OK`, at which point it is typically safe to call `esp_restart()` to boot into the new firmware.

 If the operation is aborted through an HTTP DELETE request, `pushota()` does not touch the flash and exits successfully with `ESP_OK`.

+If `CONFIG_SIMPLE_PUSHOTA_GETVERSION` is enabled in menuconfig, it is possible to query the current firmware version through an HTTP GET request.
+The firmware version will be returned as a string in the response content and `pushota()` will return `ESP_FAIL`.

+The reason for returning `ESP_FAIL` is so that the caller can distinguish between e.g. an abort request, which from the point of view of the caller simulates a successful update without actually doing anything (hence returning "success"); and a version request which is not a successful update (hence returning "faillure") and which may be followed by another call to `pushota()` without restarting to perform the actual update.

 When it is enabled in menuconfig, the component defines `CONFIG_SIMPLE_PUSHOTA_ENABLED` which can be used to selectively disable header inclusion and code compilation.
 Doing so allows entirely removing the component